ivan00stojanovic/Euroleague-API/README.md

 Eurole is a Wordle-esque full stack web application that challenges the user to guess the secret Euroleague player, while helping him along  the way.
 It is also a CRUD API that is made by me and is following an MVC architectural design pattern, neatly organised and easy to read.
-It utilizes localStorage to keep track of the users statistics after each game, and if the user wishes to, he can reset it
+It utilizes localStorage to keep track of the users statistics after each game, and if the user wishes to, he can reset it.

 # Tech stack

 Tech used: HTML, CSS & JS.
-Node and Express for the backend, and MongoDB as the database
+Node and Express for the backend, and MongoDB as the database.

 # Optimizations